Family Gay: Plot

 While on his way to buy groceries, Peter instead buys a brain-damaged horse, which not only disturbs everyone but also causes $100,000 worth of damage when Peter enters it in a race and it goes on a rampage.
-Though the horse ends up dying of a fatal heart attack and Peter disposes of the body by flinging it into Mort Goldman's pharmacy, the Griffins are in debt for initial damages.
+Though the horse ends up dying of a heart attack and Peter disposes of the body by flinging it into Mort Goldman's pharmacy, the Griffins are in debt for initial damages.
 In order to pay for the damage, Peter decides to participate in a series of medical drug tests, including one in which he is injected with an experimental gene that renders him gay.

 Lois is initially upset that Peter is now gay, but she warms up to the change when he begins exhibiting stereotypical gay behaviors like shopping for clothes and cooking muffins, only to reconsider her stance when Peter rejects her sexual advances.
 Upon learning that the effects of the gene may be permanent, she decides to make the best of things when Peter suddenly leaves her for a man named Scott.
-Seeing Lois heartbroken and depressed, Stewie (who might be gay) and Brian (who is hesitant due to his support of gay rights) attempt to bring Peter back to his normal self by kidnapping him and sending him to a straight camp for conversion therapy.
+Seeing Lois heartbroken and depressed, Stewie (who is implied to be bisexual) and Brian (who is hesitant due to his support of gay rights) attempt to bring Peter back to his normal self by kidnapping him and sending him to a straight camp for conversion therapy.

 When Scott comes over looking for Peter, Brian admits his actions.
 Lois states that she is willing to accept Peter the way he is now and takes him out of the straight camp, telling him to go back to Scott.
 However, the effects of the gene wear off right when Peter is in the middle of an orgy with Scott and nine other men.
 Peter returns to his family, and they agree to never speak of the incident again.
 The episode ends when Mort throws the horse's dead body through the Griffins' living room window in revenge for throwing it into his store.